-The Buley Rockholes is a series of rock pools that has water cascading through them.
-Walk up to the top and take your pick of rock holes to sit in for awhile.
+The Buley Rockholes are a series of rocks with holes that have water cascading through them.
+Walk up to the top and take your pick of rock holes to sit in for a while.

 Spend a few hours moving from one to the other.
 It’s hot enough to warrant it – even in the winter.

-Florence Falls is a double-plunge waterfall leading to a popular swimming hole.
-There is a steep staircase down to the pools passing through a lovely viewing point, but it’s not to strenuous.
+Florence Falls is a double-plunge waterfall leading to a popular swimming spot.
+There is a steep staircase down to the pools passing through a lovely viewing point, but it’s not too strenuous.